-Mobile and desktop games can be extremely agitating.
-Chasing, fighting, racing and performing dangerous tasks is enervating.
-The sympathetic nervous system of the player is active.
-The body does not understand that the threat is just an illusion created by the game developer.
+Digital games, mobile or desktop, can be extremely agitating.
+Chasing, fighting, racing, and performing dangerous tasks is enervating.
+This activates player’s sympathetic nervous system, but the body does not understand that the threat is just an illusion created by the game developer.
 A game can also be soothing, like puzzles.
 The player needs to focus, but vigilance is not required.